Pont Valentré - Valentré Bridge, Cahors

 Why does a 19th century carving of an imp adorn the 14th century stone arched bridge Pont Valentré in Cahors, France?

 The 14th century Pont Valentré is one of the most beautiful fortified Medieval bridges in France today.
-The town of Cahors is situated on a large peninsular-like area formed by a u-shaped bend in the Lot River.
+The town of Cahors is situated on a large peninsular-like area formed by a u-shaped bend in the Lot River in the Midi-Pyrénées of the Occitanie Region.
 Thus strategically surrounded and protected by the river on three sides.
 During the golden age of Medieval Cahors a fortified bridge was built on the western side of the town.
 Originally the bridge was protected on both side with substantial gateways.
 Only the barbican on the eastern, city end of the bridge has survived.

 The Devil and the Legend of Pont Valentré